The Atlantic Cities, January 29, 2013

 What’s really great is that what was, for a very long time, a very murky and unclear process (as of last year when I participated) is getting much more visible and easier to circumnavigate– thanks to the good work of Team LOVELAND.

-Model D, September 13, 2011
+September 27, 2011

-Curbed, September 13, 2011
+September 13, 2011

 So thank goodness for LOVELAND Technologies and its founder Jerry Paffendorf who found this presentation of info wildly inadequate.
 "Someone needs to make this clear.
 Otherwise it's just a phone book."